 Beyond improving basic bearing operation, solid lubrication technology is an excellent solution for more complex applications such as applications subjected to heavy contamination, hard to reach locations, or those involving frequent washdowns.

 Let’s begin with industries and applications that require occasional or regular washdowns with water or cleaners.
 For example food and beverage processing, pharmaceutical or chemical industries, contaminated applications, or those with salt-water exposure.
 Solid lubrication reduces bearing failures in these applications by:

 - lending additional strength to the seals, decreasing the risk that they will deform or become compromised,

 - reducing the likelihood of oil being washed away or emulsified (mixed with water) during high-pressure cleanings,

 - and maintaining high levels of oil retention during operation, minimizing contamination of surrounding areas, and reducing cleaning frequency.

 Agricultural industries, by their nature, are dirty.
 While it would not be uncommon for ag bearings to experience washdowns, the potential for bearing contamination is a more significant issue.
-These industries are also actively working against the clock, having little time to manage repairs with so much work to be done.
+These industries actively work against the clock, having little time to manage repairs with so much work to do.
 Any delay in production is a costly setback.

 Solid lubrication can be especially effective in these industries by: